 ‘His spectacular inventiveness makes the Discworld series one of the perennial joys of modern fiction’ Mail on Sunday

-He would be amusing in any form and his spectacular inventiveness makes the Discworld series one of the perennial joys of modern fiction
+'His spectacular inventiveness makes the Discworld series one of the perennial joys of modern fiction'

 Games & activities